Debuting in May 2015, Discord now boasts upwards of 100 million monthly active users. The app is particularly popular in the US and Western Europe.

 - App integration.
 You can connect popular apps like Twitter, Slack, Twitch, YouTube, and Soundcloud to your Discord profile.

-Privacy and safety settings are other important areas to consider when building a chat app.
+Privacy and safety settings are other important areas to consider when building a live chat app.
 Communication on Discord is not encrypted, so Discord has access to all content sent in chat rooms.
 However, unlike Skype, nobody’s IP address can be revealed.
 Popular servers are well-policed, but private conversations are harder to regulate.
 In its short history, the app has also struggled to deal with the emergence of far-right focused servers.

 Now you understand the types of features a popular chat app should possess, you need to focus on assembling a team of professionals to develop your app.